 Horsetail plants can be grown in a wide variety of habitats, including those where the soil is damp.
 They are aggressive spreaders, so do not plant them unless you really want them.

 Wild bergamot (Monarda fistulosa) is a close relative of a perennial sold at nurseries: bee balm (Monarda didyma).
-It is a fine choice for water garden plants in hardiness zones 4-9.
-This member of the Mint family bears lavender (most commonly) blooms in July and August.
+It is a fine choice for water garden plants in hardiness zones 4 through 9.
+This member of the mint family most commonly bears lavender-colored blooms in July and August.
 The flowers are tubular and grow in rounded clusters.
 Wild bergamot likes soil that is slightly acidic.
-Height up to 4'.
-Grow in full sun to partial shade.
+It grows to a height of up to 4 feet and grows best in full sun to partial shade.
 Wild bergamot is widespread in the U.S., being indigenous to every state except Alaska, Hawaii, Florida, Washington, California, and Nevada.

-If you need water garden plants of a taller stature, Joe-Pye weed may be a good choice.
+If you need water garden plants of a taller stature, Joe Pye weed may be a good choice.
 It can attain a height of 6 feet and bears mauve-colored flowers.
-If you have a large area to fill in, you may wish to grow Joe-Pye weed the way it grows in nature, namely, in masses.
-At the opposite end of the spectrum (i.e., a plant that stays short) is white-blooming bunchberry.
+If you have a large area to fill in, you may wish to grow Joe Pye weed the way it grows in nature, namely, in masses.
+At the opposite end of the spectrum, for a plant that stays short in stature, you can try the white-blooming bunchberry.

 Finally, use cardinal flowers (Lobelia cardinalis) as water garden plants if you crave a showy scarlet-red bloom that will turn heads.
 Its tubular flowers grow on spikes.
-Bloom time ranges from July to September.
-Cardinal flowers have been known to reach 4' if grown in the sun; in partial shade they stay shorter but are still attractive specimens as water garden plants.
-Cardinal flowers are native to all of the lower 48 states in the U.S., except for Washington, Oregon, Idaho, Montana, Wyoming and the Dakotas.
+Its bloom time ranges from July to September.
+Cardinal flowers have been known to reach 4 feet if grown in the sun; in partial shade, they stay shorter but are still attractive specimens as water garden plants.
+Cardinal flowers are native to all of the lower 48 states in the U.S., except for Washington, Oregon, Idaho, Montana, Wyoming, and the Dakotas.